cusicand/lidarhd_ign_downloader/README.md

 **contact**: [diego.cusicanqui@univ-grenoble-alpes.fr](mailto:diego.cusicanqui@univ-grenoble-alpes.fr)

-Python scripts to quick download and resample LiDAR HD classified point clouds from IGN-France.
+Python scripts to quickly download and resample LiDAR HD classified point clouds from IGN-France.
-This python script can be executed on command line interface (CLI) as well as within a Jupyter Notebook.
-Look at the [How to use section](#how-to-use) for more details.
+This Python script can be executed on the command-line interface (CLI) as well as within a Jupyter Notebook.
+Refer to the [How to use section](#how-to-use) for more details.

-Refer to [IGN-France website](https://geoservices.ign.fr/lidarhd) for news about data processing.
+Visit the [IGN-France website](https://geoservices.ign.fr/lidarhd) for updates on data processing.

 ## Contents